ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 Designer: Component Tree
 ************************

-You can use Alyvix Designer to create selections on the screen.
+You can use Alyvix Designer to create :glossdef:`selections` :rawhtml:`<a href="../glossary.html#glossary-selection"><i class="fa fa-tiny fa-question-circle"></i></a>`
+on the screen.
 When these regions are detected, whether as images or GUI objects, you can use additional neighboring screen elements to either confirm you have the correct region, or identify other areas that you can then act on, like a nearby button.

 The *component tree* is composed of three types of components: